 The remains of fish and other hunted animals should be left well away from tracks, water sources, and campsites.
 In some situations, it may be appropriate to bury, completely burn, or pack out the viscera with the rubbish.
+If you are travelling by boat on the ocean and if conditions permit, paddle the viscera offshore and deposit them into deep water.
 Official guidelines and recommendations vary considerably from place to place, so call ahead for specifics.
 (It is important to note that all native species of fauna are protected and cannot be taken without a permit.)